Give Page Feedback | API

 While each Active Grid can only be synced with a single World at a time, there is no limit to the number of Active Grids that can be synced to the same World.

-This allows you to track multiple Players at the same time; the World will process all Active Cells needed by the Players and load the highest quality LOD Asset Chunks needed for each Cell.
+This allows you to track multiple Players at the same time; the World will process all Active Grid Cells needed by the Players and load the highest quality LOD Asset Chunks needed for each Cell.

 This functionality can also be used in games that make use of multiple cameras where you need to switch between the cameras at a moments notice.
 One camera may be focused on the Player, while another is focused on some distant hallway.
 The second camera would just use a dummy Player object to force loading of Cells that must be shown by it.